Cucumber

 He has directed four music videos and an array of short films in German, Danish, Norwegian, English and now in Japanese.
 With deep inspirations from Anime and Asian cinema, but based on a Nordic cinematic vision, Harald creates a blend of international film language that connects drama and comedy, East and West.
 He is currently shooting a short docu-series on female MMA, making his next short and writing his first feature film.

-After surviving the terrorist attacks on the island Utøya in Norway in 2011, I struggled for years with the consequences.
+After surviving the terrorist attack on the island Utøya in Norway in 2011, I struggled for years with the consequences.
 Anxiety, depression and isolation meant that I often closed myself off from the world.
 Into my room with anime, blankets and security.
 Sure everyone around me hated me or thought I was a loser.

 As an adult, these experiences and the themes have never lost their importance.
 Because when I needed it the most, it was film that gave me hope that made me able to move on.

-And it was during this period that I stumbled upon Japanese Vosot Ikeidas real life account of recieving a cucumber in the article series titled; "What is Your Job?" which this short film is inspired by.
+I am self-taught in oral Japanese, and have been doing research on the Japanese term Hikikomori for about three years.
+A state of life and a group of people I recognize, and an interest that began during the Covid pandemic.
+And it was during this period that I stumbled upon Japanese Vosot Ikeidas real life account of suddenly receiving a cucumber in the article series titled; "What is Your Job?" which this short film is inspired by.